Photo: Dave Allcorn / Polar Bears International

 MINS

-While climate change remains the overarching threat to the bears, recently overharvest has started bubbling up as an issue.
-It’s a concern we are monitoring closely, as is the IUCN Polar Bear Specialist Group, which is composed of scientists from the five polar bear nations.
+While climate change remains the overarching threat to polar bears, overhunting is a growing issue for some populations.
+It’s a concern we are monitoring closely along with the IUCN Polar Bear Specialist Group, which is composed of scientists from the five polar bear nations — Canada, Russia, Denmark (Greenland), Norway and the United States.

 Historically, overhunting was the polar bears’ greatest threat.
-From the 1800s up through the 1960s, commercial and later sport hunters greatly reduced polar bear numbers.
+From the 1800s up through the 1960s, commercial and later sport hunters greatly reduced polar bear numbers across their range.
 Populations rebounded in most places after the five polar bear nations signed the International Agreement on the Conservation of Polar Bears.
 The Agreement halted commercial hunting and significantly curtailed sport hunting.

 The Agreement allowed legal, sustainable harvest to continue on a limited basis for Indigenous peoples in some countries, based on quota systems that allow populations to regenerate.
 These hunts have long been an important part of Indigenous cultural traditions and are part of subsistence lifestyles in some regions.

-At the 2024 meeting of the IUCN Polar Bear Specialist Group, members called out this threat and are in dialogue with members of the Polar Bear Range States—the management body for polar bears—on the urgent need for Nunavut to address this.
+At the 2024 meeting of the IUCN Polar Bear Specialist Group, members called out this threat and are in dialogue with members of the Polar Bear Range States — the global management body for polar bears—on the urgent need for Nunavut to address this.

-Aside from the harvest situation in Nunavut, polar bear quota systems will require careful monitoring across the Arctic as habitat loss continues.
-Polar bears depend on the sea-ice surface to catch their seal prey, and global warming means progressively less sea ice on which they can hunt.
-If sea ice declines continue to drive down population numbers, ultimately there will be no sustainable harvest anywhere.
+Ultimately, the greatest threat to polar bears as a species is loss of their sea ice habitat.
+Polar bears depend on the sea ice surface to catch their seal prey, and climate change means progressively less sea ice on which they can hunt.
+If sea ice declines continue to drive down population numbers, ultimately there will be no sustainable hunting anywhere.

 Photo: Jenny Wong